OHCHR in the World: making human rights a reality on the ground

 Activities by country offices include monitoring, public reporting, provision of technical assistance, and the monitoring and development of long-term national capacities to address human rights issues.

-OHCHR is the leading authority for human rights, but all UN entities have a role to play in promoting and protecting human rights through and within their operations in the field.
-In this respect, OHCHR seeks to integrate human rights in all components of UN Peace Missions according to four priorities: ensuring justice and accountability in peace processes; preventing and redressing human rights violations; building capacities and strengthening national institutions; and mainstreaming human rights in all UN programmes.
+OHCHR is the lead United Nations entity for the protection and promotion of human rights, but all UN actors have a role to play in protecting and promoting human rights in their operations.
+In this respect, OHCHR seeks to integrate human rights in all components of UN peace missions.

-By the end of 2014, OHCHR supported – through nearly 635 international human rights officers and national staff – 14 human rights components of Peace Missions in Afghanistan, Burundi, the Central African Republic , Côte d'Ivoire, Darfur (Sudan), Democratic Republic of the Congo, Guinea Bissau, Haiti, Iraq, Liberia, Libya, Mali, Somalia, and South Sudan.
+In 2014, OHCHR supported nearly 900 international and national human rights officers and support staff in 15 Human Rights Components of UN peace missions in Afghanistan, Burundi, Central African Republic, Côte d'Ivoire, Democratic Republic of the Congo, Guinea-Bissau, Haiti, Iraq, Liberia, Libya, Mali, Kosovo (Serbia), Somalia, South Sudan and Darfur (Sudan).

 12 Regional Offices and Centres